bronelle/RightfulShare/README.md

 - Admin: can add members, change roles, nominate and vote on payments
 - GBH_member: receive UBI, see news for Groblershoop
-- Contributer: download certificate of donation, see contribution path
+- Contributer: download certificate of donation, see contribution path** but you can be a contributer and another role